dagenester/ignite-day2-aks/README.md

 ![Environmental Variables](./img/env.png "Environmental Variables")

-Let's update the password to be correct for the the MondoDB database connection
+Let's update the password to be correct for the the MondoDB database connection.
+Note that this command does end with the '-' character.

 ```bash
 kubectl create secret generic mongodb --from-literal=mongoHost="orders-mongo-mongodb.default.svc.cluster.local" \